hugo-tomas/Exploring-different-imputation-techniques-in-the-reconstruction-of-CT-lung-images/README.md

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/hugo-tomas-alexandre/) or reach out via email at [hugotomas.2001@outlook.pt](mailto:hugotomas.2001@outlook.pt.com) for any inquiries.

-If you're interested in using the available code or wish to explore the study further, it is open for exploration and free to use.
-Don’t hesitate to contact me with any questions or for collaboration opportunities!
+Feel free to explore and use the available code, as it’s open for study and experimentation.
+The code may not be 100% functional due to the ongoing manipulation and efforts to integrate multiple methods into a single structure.
+However, the core essence of the code remains intact, and you are welcome to build upon it or make improvements.
+If you have any questions or need assistance, don't hesitate to contact me!